christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 - [x] Label Retina 7 into its own batch instead of keeping it in the same batch as Retina 6.
 I think they're from the same library but the samples were prepped with different protocols, as Susana mentioned that she thinks she submitted too much RNA for the Retina 7 samples.

-- [x] Lanes all look consistent by PCA and dendrogam.
-Will sum lanes together for each sample for easier visualization downstream.
+- [x] Lanes all look consistent by PCA and dendrogam -> Sum lanes together for each sample for easier visualization downstream.

 ### DESeq2